codepath/android_guides/Dependency-Injection-with-Dagger-2.md

   * A `StorageModule` that has your database, sharedPreferences, and key value store.
   * An `ActivityModule` for a specific Activity that provides local data shared by its child `Fragment`s

-More details on how to define a module below.
-TODO: Link
+More details on how to define a module [below](https://github.com/codepath/android_guides/wiki/Dependency-Injection-with-Dagger-2#defining-a-module).

 #### 2. Components